 - Same statutes apply to outside employment. - No representing the outside business back to the Federal government. - Violates both 18 U.S.C. §§ 203, 205 Representing new employer to Government while a full-time Federal employee - Includes contracts with Federal government - No compensation for representational services on behalf of a private entity/person rendered to the Federal government, either personally or by another, at a time when the employee worked for the Federal government.

 POST-GOVERNMENT EMPLOYMENT (PGE)

+- Seeking

+Employment in

+Anticipation of

+Retirement or

+Separation

-- Seeking Employment - Representational Bans
+- Representational Bans